DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 ### 3 Questions May Be Too Many...
 Masahiro Sakurai explains that in games where failure is frequent, restarts should be quick to maintain user engagement.
 I agree.
 If it takes too long from dying to getting back to the main game, I would lose interest very fast.

-The process of going from question to question is much too long, and isn't interes
+The process of going from question to question is much too long, and isn't interesting enough to justify how much time it takes away from the main game.

+#### Alternate Idea: One Question For An Entire Loadout
+With loadouts being implemented within the project in the form of data tables, generating new predefined loadouts is very easy.

+###

 # Alternate Idea 1: Loadout Questions